-- 10. Close all windows and roof vents.
+- Close all windows and roof vents.
 Protect all appliance vent openings from contamination by animals or insects (e.g. bird nest, wasp nests, etc.) - 11.
 Lubricate all door hinges and locks. - 12.
 Clean the interior of the coach.
-Dirt and stains are more easily removed when fresh.
+Dirt and stains are more easily removed when fresh. - 13.
+Follow "Vehicle Leaving in Storage" suggestion in chassis owner's manual included in your InfoCase.

-When storing your vehicle through the winter, or in cold climates, extra preparations need to be made to protect systems that can be damaged by freezing temperatures.
-See "Winterizing" in Plumbing Section.
+If you are storing your vehicle through the winter, or in cold climates, extra preparations must be made to protect equipment and systems that can be damaged by freezing temperatures.
+See Winterizing Procedures in Plumbing section.